When I Die, Plant a Tree

 In death, may I still be part of life—woven into the land,

-Living on through every branch, every petal, every breeze that sweeps through Sergoit.
+Living on through every branch, every petal, every breeze that sweeps through the farm.

 Comments